SystemsApproach/private5g/core.rst

-it sends an alert to the CP, which then (1) wakes up the UE, (2) modifies the corresponding FAR by unsetting the `buffer` flag and setting the `tunnel` flag, and (3) instructs the buffering microservice to release all packets for back to the switch.
+it sends an alert to the CP, which then (1) wakes up the UE, (2) modifies the corresponding FAR by unsetting the `buffer` flag and setting the `tunnel` flag, and (3) instructs the buffering microservice to release all packets for the UE back to the switch.
 Packets arriving at the switch from the buffering microservice skip the portion of the UPF module they encountered before buffering, giving the illusion they are being buffered in the middle of the switch.
 That